Why can you limit the number of requests patients can submit through PATCHS?

 How many requests should I limit PATCHS to?

 This is entirely up to you and what you think you can cope with as a practice.
+However, if you want some advice on specific numbers, please read this article: How many PATCHS slots should we offer patients?

 You may leave the rate limit blank in which case there will be no limit to the number of requests patients can submit.
 In my own experience with this approach, a list size of ~10k, and using PATCHS for Total Triage, we received roughly: 200 requests on Mondays, 150 on Tuesdays and Wednesdays, and 100 on Thursdays and Fridays.